Oxsomi/core3/docs/graphics_api.md

   - Non raytracing shaders (compute / graphics):
     - binary: the format as explained in "Shader binary types" that is required by the current graphics API.
   - Raytracing shaders:
-    - binaryId: the binary index in the binaries passed to createPipelineRaytracingExt (local id, not global: so if two identical pipelines are compiled at the same time, the binaryId should be the same in both).
+    - binaryId: the binary index in the binaries passed to createPipelineRaytracingExt (local id, not global: so if two identical pipelines are compiled at the same time, the binaryId should be the same in both). binaryId may be U32_MAX to indicate a NULL shader (but only for miss shaders).
+This could be useful for shadow shaders for example (they might not need a miss shader).
     - Accessible after construction for miss, callable and raygen shaders:
       - localShaderId: the id of that one specific shader type only (raygen 0,1,2, miss 0,1,2, etc.).
       - groupId: implementation specific id that is used to communicate internally about how the shader can be accessed (through a shader binding table for example).